Linux pwd Command Tutorial for Beginners (with Examples)

 here.
 Please refer to your shell's documentation for details about the options it supports.

 Q3.
-How to make pwd use PWD from environment?
+How to make pwd use PWD from the environment?

 This can be done using the -L command line option.
 To test this, create a symlink to the current directory (/home/himanshu in my case).